The George Gund Foundation

 Critical Requirements

-Climate Change Statement: All proposals must include a brief explanation of what the organization is doing or considering to reduce or eliminate its impact on climate change.
+Climate Change Statement: All proposals must include a brief explanation of what the organisation is doing or considering to reduce or eliminate its impact on climate change.
 This is a mandatory field.

-Key Quote from the Foundation: The George Gund Foundation seeks to let "organizations know they have a place where they have a voice."
+Key Quote from the Foundation: The George Gund Foundation seeks to let "organisations know they have a place where they have a voice."

 Recent Grant Examples (2024)